St Pancras Station c1886Reproduced courtesy of Francis Frith.

-In the Victorian period competing railway companies built a number of railway stations in the City of London and in London.
+In the Victorian period competing railway companies built a number of railway stations in London.
 Since then all the stations have undergone substantial redevelopment, but many still retain some of their original architectural features including impressive roof spans.

 London Bridge - Opened in 1836, London Bridge was first station to be built.
 Situated on the south bank of the Thames by London Bridge, it was immediately added to and then rebuilt.
 Trains served south London, Kent and Sussex.

 Euston - Opened in 1837 and extended soon after by the London and Birmingham Railway and then the London and North Western Railway.
 Served Birmingham, north western England, and beyond.
 Originally designed in the style of Classical architecture, the station has undergone considerable redevelopment and little remains of the original station.
 Name comes from the then local landowners, the Fitzroy family and their country home, Euston Hall.

 Entrance to the London and Birmingham Railway Station c.1839Image from 'Rides on Railways' by Samuel Sidney, 1851 on Gutenberg.org